WEE ARE FAMILY. Whether you need someone to chat with or information on staying connected during this challenging time, we're here to support you.

 Cancer hasn’t stopped.
 Contact your GP if you have:

 - Bleeding that doesn't come from an injury

 - Pain / infection that won't go away

 If you have cancer, you will get checked & treated.
 The NHS will give you the care you need.

 We know that everyone in the NHS is working unbelievably hard, and that many of you are now being called in for your previously postponed treatments and procedures.
 In the event however of any disruption, clinicians will always make decisions to prioritise treatment for those most in need and the focus will be to help those most at risk.

 You might have questions like "How should I contact my urology team?", "What happens if I am self-isolating?", and "What happens if my appointment is cancelled?".
-The British Association of Urological Surgeons (BAUS) have published answers to these and other questions on their website.
+The British Association of Urological Surgeons (BAUS) have published information for patients.

 Many hospitals have been using telephone or video consultations as a way of helping people to avoid long waits in clinics and for treatment.
 You may be called to arrange your treatments in this way, and planned treatments may need to be moved to help with running a smooth service.